Life is an Adventure

 I visited people in their homes and hospitals (not like hospitals in the US).

 I spent time with many children, young adults and adults.
-The sisters ran a parochial school.
+The sisters administered a parochial school.
 Who would have known right!

 Photo by Geri Salazar